rschristopher/rschristopher.github.io/src/saving/level-1/index.md

 ## Reputable Exchanges

-!!! warning "no paid or *influenced* content -- all views are from personal experience"
+!!! warning "no paid nor *influenced* content -- all views are from personal experience"

 There are only *two* exchanges I would recommend: